How Cortisol and Circadian Rhythm Shape Stress and Sleep

 This third blog explains the missing link:

-how cortisol and gut microbes share a timing system, and how breaking that timing leads to chronic stress, insomnia, cravings, and low daytime energy.
+How cortisol and gut microbes operate within a shared circadian timing system, and how disruption of this rhythm contributes to chronic stress, insomnia, cravings, low daytime energy, and the need for restorative sleep support.

 Common Questions — Cortisol, Circadian Rhythm & Microbial Timing